For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Then, come and sew all around the bottom of the bag, using the texon to make a nice curve (sew as close to the texon as possible).
+Then, sew all around the bottom of the bag using the texon to make a nice rounded edge (sew as close as possible to the texon).

-Glue the leather edges of the bottom of the bag onto the texon part to avoid excess thickness once the bag is turned over.
+Glue the leather edges of the bag bottom to the texon part to avoid extra thickness once the bag is turned inside out.

 ![]() |